meschac38700/Test-FastAPI/README.md

 Then Edit `TORTOISE_ORM` variable in the `settings.py` correctly.
 You will find settings file in `app/api/api_v1` folder

+We are using [Aerich](https://github.com/tortoise/aerich) as database migrations tool.
-Then init database by running the following command:
+Init database by running the following aerich command:

 ```bash
 aerich init-db